 Daily Blog

-Friday, April 26, 7:10 a.m. – Thursday was a positive day for our markets.
-New crop corn closed up 3 1/2, new crop soybeans closed up 1, new crop winter wheat closed up 7 1/2 and new crop spring wheat closed up 11 1/2.
-In the overnight trade all of our markets are back on the negative side.
-Oil closed up $0.76 yesterday at $83.57 per barrel.
-It is stronger again this morning with it now valued at $84.04 per barrel.
-Our dollar had a low yesterday morning before noon of $0.729 US and a high in the overnight trading of $0.733 US.
-It has eased back a bit from the high this morning with it currently valued at $0.732 US.
+Friday, May 3, 7:25 a.m. – Thursday was a nice positive day for our markets.
+New crop corn closed up 6 3/4, new crop soybeans closed up 22 3/4, new crop winter wheat closed up 5 and new crop spring wheat closed up 7.
+In the overnight trade all of our markets remain on the positive side.
+Oil closed down $0.05 yesterday at $78.95 per barrel.
+It is stronger in trading this morning with it now valued at $79.15 per barrel.
+Our dollar started out yesterday morning at $0.729 US and has since then trended mostly higher.
+This morning it is currently valued at $0.732 US.

 -------------------------------------------------------------------------------------------